 We have outstanding debt.
-Our indebtedness increases the possibility that we may be unable to generate cash sufficient to pay when due the principal of, interest on or other amounts due in respect of our indebtedness.
+We may be unable to generate cash sufficient to pay when due the principal of, interest on or other amounts due in respect of our indebtedness.
 We may be required to dedicate significant cash flows from operations to make such payments, which could limit our ability to make other expenditures and investments in the conduct of our business.
 Our indebtedness may also reduce our flexibility in planning for or reacting to changes in our business and market conditions.
 Our indebtedness also exposes us to interest rate risk, since our debt obligations generally bear interest at variable rates.
 In addition, we may incur additional indebtedness in the future to meet future financing needs.
 If we add new debt, the risks described above could increase.